It’s no secret that my favorite bridge business to help people pursue is freelance writing.

 So what do you do instead of bulk emailing every potential client you’ve ever come across?

-The chances of finding work from sending five thoughtful emails is better than sending 500 template emails.
+The chances of finding work from sending five thoughtful emails are better than sending 500 template emails where the person on the other end can sniff it’s a template from a million miles away.

 - Email Hunter Chrome Extension – Find the email addresses for the specific content you’re looking for.

-For as long as you’re a freelance writer, you should always be seeking out work – because as every writer knows, there will be a time, where it will all dry up.
+For as long as you’re a freelance writer, you should always be seeking out work — because, as every writer knows, there will be a time when it can all dry up.

 #5) Expand Beyond Upwork

-Make a habit of frequenting those and you’ll find a goldmine of opportunity that the casual freelance writer won’t know a thing about.
+Make a habit of frequenting those, in addition to your other marketing, and you’ll find a goldmine of opportunity that the casual freelance writer won’t know a thing about.

 #6) Make Sure Your Site Looks Legit

-Let’s put it bluntly: would you want to hire someone who’s website looks like it was designed by an 8 year old?
+Let’s put it bluntly: would you want to hire someone whose website looks like it was designed by an 8-year-old?

 #7) Create a System and Follow Up